robbyoconnor/talks/08-03-15-spacemacs/slides/whatis2.md

 # Some statistics at time of writing
-- 3,648 commits
+- 3,650 commits
+- 114 releases
-- 196 contributors
+- 197 contributors
-- 164 Watchers
+- 167 Watchers
 - 3,070 stars
-- 686 forks
+- 692 forks
-- 514 issues
+- 518 open issues / 731 closed issues
-- 65 open PRs and 1,225 closed PRs
+- 66 open PRs and 1,225 closed PRs
-- 1178 members in the Gitter chatroom
+- 1204 members in the Gitter chatroom

 note:
+These stats have likely changed while I am up here speaking, but are current as of 4:19pm today.